 Another interesting thing about Union City, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The citizens of Union City are very well educated compared to the average community in the nation: 35.45% of adults in Union City have a bachelor's degree or even advanced degree.
+The population of Union City is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.45% of adults in Union City have a bachelor's degree or even advanced degree.

 The per capita income in Union City in 2010 was $34,727, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $138,908 for a family of four.
 However, Union City contains both very wealthy and poor people as well.